Cherry Mt & Owlhead Peak, Carroll NH

 • 4 to 5 mile options

 .
-A tranquil natural landscape with a small pond or marsh surrounded by various plants, including grasses, shrubs, and trees.
+52WAV A tranquil natural landscape with a small pond or marsh surrounded by various plants, including grasses, shrubs, and trees.
 In the background, a prominent mountain stands under a blue sky with scattered clouds.
-Expand Map

-Located in the northern White Mountains, Cherry Mountain boasts several prominent peaks, including the pointed Owlshead (3,257 ft) and the tallest, Mount Martha (3,556 ft).
-Named after the inaugural First Lady and wife of George Washington, Mount Martha offers a splendid view of the Presidential Mountains, allowing her to keep a watchful eye on her husband’s namesake, Mount Washington.
+Located in the northern White Mountains, Cherry Mountain has three prominent peaks, including Owlshead (3,257 ft), which is featured on the 52-With-A-View hiking challenge list, and Mount Martha (3,556 ft), named after the nation’s first First Lady and wife of George Washington.
+These peaks offer splendid views of the Presidential Mountains, allowing Martha to figuratively keep a watchful eye on her husband’s namesake, Mount Washington.

 Beginning at the trailhead by Route 113, the 1,700 foot tall prominence of Cherry Mountain Trail plots a virtual straight line to the mountain's ridge without a switchback in sight.
 In neither direction does the trail feel steep or overly rocky, though depending on your fitness level your thighs may still have something to say about that.